In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 The platform keeps you in the loop, letting you know who has signed and who hasn’t and even letting you remind users to sign your document through gentle notifications and reminders.

-You can use Signaturely for free, or sign up for a business account with unlimited templates and signature requests right here.
+You can use Signaturely for free or sign up for a business account with unlimited templates and signature requests right here.

 Developed by Adobe Acrobat Pro DC, Adobe Sign is an online signing platform that allows users to send and collect electronic signatures.

 Once your document has been signed, Adobe sends you an instant notification to let you keep track of your approvals.
+Adobe Sign is a strong competitor and is often considered a DocuSign alternative.

 DocuSign is another online signing platform that allows users to sign documents from virtually any device, like iOS, Windows, and Android, and it even works offline.